lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 Again, to launch just the order tests, use `rspec -t _order`

+**Important**: the specs are a little whimsical -- make sure you pass the parameters of both `OrderRepository#initialize` and `OrdersController#initialize` methods in the same order as in the tests (go ahead and inspect the spec files), or you won't pass the `rake` even if your app works fine!

 ## 7 - (Optional) - `Destroy` actions

 We haven't done any **deleting** yet.
 How would you implement these additional user stories?